prometheus/docs/content/docs/concepts/remote_write_spec_2_0.md

 The `io.prometheus.write.v2.Request` proto schema is designed to [intern all strings](https://en.wikipedia.org/wiki/String_interning) for the proven additional compression and memory efficiency gains on top of the standard compressions.

-Symbols table containing deduplicated strings used in series and exemplar labels, metadata strings MUST be provided.
+Symbols table MUST be provided and it MUST contain deduplicated strings used in series, exemplar labels and metadata strings.
 The first element of symbols table MUST be an empty string.
 References MUST point to the existing index in the Symbols string array.

 #### Series Labels